 One look at the soaring, majestic spires of the Sagrada Familia cathedral, designed by renowned architect and Barcelona native Antoni Gaudí, and you’ll understand why we fell in love with this city.
 There’s something to be discovered around every corner, from the perfect churros con chocolate, to the abandoned aircraft defense fortifications that provide the perfect spot to watch the sunset over the Catalan capital.
-That’s why this colorful, eclectic city will be home to a new Kimpton hotel, arriving in 2019.
+That’s why this colorful, eclectic city will be home to a new Kimpton hotel, arriving at the end of the year.

 Located in the city’s Gothic Quarter, Kimpton Barcelona will feature 156 rooms, as well as an all-day dining restaurant and a rooftop swimming pool with unparalleled views of the city.
 The neighborhood, full of trendy boutiques and restaurants, is a favorite of visitors and locals alike, and provides the perfect base from which to explore.

 Barcelona’s blend of whimsical architecture, stellar food and art, and inviting outdoor spaces, along with its easygoing-yet-cosmopolitan charm, make it unique among European cities.
 Here’s what you can look forward to when you visit.